JaiTheGuy/GMPythonLoops/README.md

 ```
 ## While Loops
 - Compared to for loops, while loops serve a similar purpose of repeating an action.
-- The difference is that it will continue as the given condition is true.
+- The difference is that it will continue as long as the given condition is true.
 - The following is the syntax of a while loop written in Python:

 ```